-- Based on cranial morphology and original documentation records, the human remains are Native American. - Pursuant to 25 U.S.C.
-3001(2), a relationship of shared group identity cannot be reasonably traced between the Native American human remains and any present-day Indian tribe. - According to final judgments of the Indian Claims Commission, the land from which the Native American human remains and associated funerary objects were removed is the aboriginal land of the Lower Skagit.
-The Lower Skagit signed the Point Elliot Treaty of January 22, 1855, and thereafter moved to the Swinomish Reservation.
-Descendants of the Lower Skagit are members of the present-day Swinomish Indians of the Swinomish Reservation of Washington and the Tulalip Tribes of Washington (previously listed as the Tulalip Tribes of the Tulalip Reservation, Washington). - The Point Elliot Treaty of January 22, 1855, was signed by representatives from the Lummi Tribe of the Lummi Reservation; Muckleshoot Indian Tribe (previously listed as the Muckleshoot Indian Tribe of the Muckleshoot Reservation, Washington); Nooksack Indian Tribe; Samish Indian Nation (previously listed as the Samish Indian Tribe, Washington); Sauk-Suiattle Indian Tribe; Stillaguamish Tribe of
+- Based on cranial and dental morphology, the human remains are Native American. - Pursuant to 25 U.S.C.
+3001(2), a relationship of shared group identity cannot be reasonably traced between the Native American human remains and any present-day Indian tribe. - The Point Elliot Treaty of January 22, 1855, was signed by representatives from the Lummi Tribe of the Lummi Reservation; Muckleshoot Indian Tribe (previously listed as the Muckleshoot Indian Tribe of the Muckleshoot Reservation, Washington); Nooksack Indian Tribe; Samish Indian Nation (previously listed as the Samish Indian Tribe, Washington); Sauk-Suiattle Indian Tribe; Stillaguamish Tribe of

 Indians of Washington (previously listed as the Stillaguamish Tribe of Washington); Suquamish Indian Tribe of the Port Madison Reservation; Swinomish Indians of the Swinomish Reservation of Washington; Tulalip Tribes of Washington (previously listed as the Tulalip Tribes of the Tulalip Reservation, Washington); and the Upper Skagit Indian Tribe (hereafter referred to as "The Aboriginal Tribes").
-The Point Elliot Treaty provided an agreement between the abovementioned tribes and the United States Government for land in western Washington.
-The land from which the Native American human remains and associated funerary objects were removed (near the Skagit River in Skagit County) was part of the aboriginal land ceded by the Point Elliot Treaty.
+The Point Elliot Treaty provided an agreement between The Aboriginal Tribes and the United States Government for land in western Washington.
+The land from which the Native American human remains and associated funerary objects were removed (San Juan Island) was a part of the aboriginal land ceded by the Point Elliot Treaty.

 - Pursuant to 25 U.S.C.
 3001(9), the human remains described in this notice represent the physical remains of one individual of Native American ancestry. - Pursuant to 25 U.S.C.
 3001(3)(A), the one object described above is reasonably believed to have been placed with or near individual human remains at the time of death or later as part of the death rite or ceremony. - Pursuant to 43 CFR 10.11(c)(1), the disposition of the human remains and associated funerary objects may be to The Aboriginal Tribes.
-As of the date of publication, the Samish Indian Nation (previously listed as the Samish Indian Tribe, Washington); Stillaguamish Tribe of Indians of Washington (previously listed as the Stillaguamish Tribe of Washington); and the Swinomish Indians of the Swinomish Reservation have claimed the human remains and funerary objects.